 The gardens are located as part of Delta Centre to the rear of Strawhall Estate, which is accessed off Cannery Road near the Athy Road roundabout in Carlow Town .
 The gardens are set on 2.5 acres of land with 16 interconnecting, themed areas which are accessible for people of all abilities.
 There are currently six local people employed in the gardens plus a manager.

-The main building in the gardens houses a reception, toilet facilities, indoor fountain room, activities room and meeting room, plus a new cafe and craft area extension nearing completion.
+The main building in the gardens houses a reception, toilet facilities, indoor fountain room, activities room, meeting room, plus a cafe and craft area.

 There are many plans for the future of the Delta Sensory Gardens including a new cafe, a craft display area and the relocation of the garden centre.

 Halloween and Christmas are very busy times at the Delta Sensory Gardens with our annual Halloween and Christmas events.
 These events have proven to be extremely popular with visitors.
 We hope to expand our annual events on an ongoing basis to offer a bigger and better experience to our visitors during these special times of the year.